 The new insight I shared in the article on “Why NASA does not see Wormwood” suggests that Wormwood is not in our dimension, yet.
 Simply put, Wormwood gets created just in time so it can sneak up on earth.
 This may sound like a cop out, but, as the article explains, it fits according to the precedent of Revelation 7.
 There God has an angel take fire from the altar in Heaven (spiritual plane) and throw it down to earth (!) resulting in physical disturbances here (Rev 8:5).
 From one dimension to another, as it were, defying understanding.
 But there it is in the midst of the three chapters on Wormwood's effects (Revelation 6, 7 and 8).

 This scene explains how Wormwood is not visible yet and also informs us that when it does arrive, it will come seemingly out of nowhere.
-This detail significantly changes the scene above when humanity is panicking to find protection in caves in mountains.
-Not only are they threatened by a dangerously close planet, as is obvious from immediate context, but it's a planet that just appeared without any warning or natural detection ahead of time like we have all the time with comets and any significant near earth objects.
+This detail significantly changes the scene above when humanity is panicking to find protection in caves on mountains.
+Not only are they threatened by a dangerously close planet, as is obvious from immediate context, but it's a planet that just appeared without any warning or natural detection ahead of time!—unlike we always have with comets and any significantly-sized near earth object.

 This sudden appearance out of nowhere of course defies all reason and normal expectation.
 It's not natural; it's supernatural.
 It's literally a miracle; one for the whole world to witness and experience.
 This is one important reason why any rational person, previously atheist or not, would reasonably conclude Wormwood is the handiwork of God, implying that God must exist after all.

 Atheists characteristically claim no proof of God exists.
 When a new planet suddenly appears in the sky close to earth and immediately causes an earthquake, they will have proof.
 No one will suggest it's just a "hologram" or "shared delusion" when the gravity of Wormwood quakes the earth and then Wormwood blocks the sun in a perfect solar eclipse without the moon.
-(Since Wormwood comes on Pentecost, which comes in between a new and full moon, it must be Wormwood that causes the total solar eclipse, not the moon which can only cause one at the new moon.)
+(Since Wormwood comes on Pentecost, a holiday that always transpired in between a new and full moon, it must be Wormwood that causes the total solar eclipse, not the moon which can only cause one at the new moon.)